masastack/MASA.Blazor/src/Doc/MASA.Blazor.Doc/Demos/Components/Border/doc/index.en-US.md

 ---
 category: Components
 type: Border
-title: Border
+title: Borders
 cols: 1
 ---

-Border component can wrap any content with one side border.
+The Border component can add an extra border to anything.